WuerthPhoenix/tornado/README.md

 by the *Collectors*.
 The outcome of this step is fully defined by a processing tree composed of *Filters* and *Rule Sets*.

-A *Filter* is a processing node that defines the access condition to the children nodes.
+A *Filter* is a processing node that defines an access condition to the children nodes.

 A *Rule Set* is a node that contains an ordered set of *Rules* where each *Rule* determines:
 * The conditions a *Tornado Event* has to respect to match it